Lab 3: Introduction to Python, Part III¶

 Use some of your previously written functions to help make this more complicated function.

-or returns an empty string if the integer does not correspond to a string.
+It returns an empty string ("") if the integer does not correspond to a letter.

 >>> int_to_str26(30120)